ferrucc-io/ferruccio/content/posts/starting-a-blog.md

 ![](/starting-a-blog/chat.png)
 ![](/starting-a-blog/tree.png)

-I'm a little obsessed with design, so if you have no design skills feel free to keep everything simple sticking with text content.
+I'm a little obsessed with design, but if you have no design skills feel free to keep everything simple sticking with text content.
+Illustrations are only one of the things you can do to stand out.

-Here are some ugly blogs with great content:
+To prove this point here are some ugly blogs with great content:

 * [Paul Graham's Blog](http://www.paulgraham.com/articles.html)
 * [Patio11's Blog](https://www.kalzumeus.com/)